1912 Democratic National Convention: Declined

 The main candidates were House Speaker Champ Clark of Missouri and Governor Woodrow Wilson of New Jersey.
 Both Clark and Wilson had won a number of primaries, and Clark entered the convention with more pledged delegates than did Wilson.
 However, he lacked the two-thirds vote necessary to secure the presidential nomination.

 Initially, the front runner appeared to be Clark, who received 440¼ votes on the first ballot to 324 for Wilson.
 Governor Judson Harmon of Ohio received 148 votes while U.S. Representative Oscar W. Underwood of Alabama, the Chairman of the House Ways and Means Committee, received 117¼ with the rest of the votes scattered among the other delegates.
 No candidate managed to gain a majority until the ninth ballot, when the New York delegation shifted its allegiance to Clark.
 Due to the then-official two-thirds rule used by the Democratic Party, Clark was never able to secure the presidential nomination as he failed to get the necessary two-thirds vote for victory.

+C. Vann Woodward stated that the 1912 Democratic nomination was "the first in half a century in which the South played a conspicuous and perhaps even decisive part".
+Earl Black and Merle Black stated that Underwood was the first southerner following the Civil War to seriously seek the Democratic nomination.
+Clark was able to gain a majority of the delegate vote, but lacked support in the south which prevented him from passing the two-thirds requirement.